Sudden wealth syndrome: Effects on relationships and finances

-Sudden Wealth Syndrome can also affect an individual's finances and relationships, often as a result of the emotional and behavioural afflictions associated with obtaining a large sum of money unexpectedly.
-Conflicting emotions, such as paranoia, guilt, shock, and uncertainty, can cause a strain on both old and new relationships with family, friends, and work colleagues.
-These changes in relationships can influence an individual with Sudden Wealth Syndrome to isolate themselves from their former affiliations.
-In this case, distance from relationships also occurs as new wealth can create a substantial difference in lifestyle to former friends, family, and work colleagues, where the new-found luxuries and travelling expenses are unreachable for others offered to participate in social gatherings.
+Sudden wealth syndrome can also affect an individual's finances and relationships, often as a result of the emotional and behavioural afflictions associated with obtaining a large sum of money unexpectedly.
+Conflicting emotions, such as paranoia, guilt, shock, and uncertainty, can cause a strain on both old and new relationships with family, friends, and colleagues.
+These changes in relationships can influence an individual with sudden wealth syndrome to isolate themselves from their former affiliations.
+In this case, distance from relationships also occurs as new wealth can create a substantial difference in lifestyle to former friends, family, and colleagues, where the new-found luxuries and travelling expenses are unreachable for others offered to participate in social gatherings.

-A more common cause is that established relationships may exhibit a change in how friends, family or work colleagues interact with the recipient.
+A more common cause is that established relationships may exhibit a change in how friends, family or colleagues interact with the recipient.
 This change in relationship dynamics could be due to a difference in lifestyle, but is often associated with resentment or jealousy.
 Consequently, an individual must also decipher opportunistic and advantageous from genuine relationships.
-According to research, a common experience of Sudden Wealth Syndrome is acquaintances or established friends and family looking for the benefits of a person’s wealth to be shared.
+According to research, a common experience of sudden wealth syndrome is acquaintances or established friends and family looking for the benefits of a person's wealth to be shared.
 Salesmen, agents, financial advisors, and charities may deluge a person once news of their sudden wealth is released.
 Many will find people offering advice, recommendations, and new business opportunities, and will experience individuals requesting loans or gifts.

-Symptoms of Sudden Wealth Syndrome and the changes in lifestyles and relationships can often cause an individual to adopt self-destructive and self-defeating behaviours in response to their new financial status.
+Symptoms of sudden wealth syndrome and the changes in lifestyles and relationships can often cause an individual to adopt self-destructive and self-defeating behaviours in response to their new financial status.
 A struggle of adjustment can lead to overspending, pursuing risky investments, loaning money to people hastily, and giving their fortune away.
 A famous study in 2010 from the Review of Economics and Statistics revealed that, out of 35,000 lottery winners who obtained between $50,000 and $150,000 in winnings, 1,900 of them had filed for bankruptcy within 5 years.
-A 2015 paper in the American Economic Review also presented that 15% of NFL players filed for bankruptcy after 12 years of retirement.
+A 2015 paper in The American Economic Review also presented that 15% of NFL players filed for bankruptcy after 12 years of retirement.
 In cases of inheritance, approximately "70% of wealth transfers fail by the third generation" (Livingston, Amy, Money Crashers).
-Many individuals with Sudden Wealth Syndrome may lose their new fortune due to a lack of planning and preparedness for the changes that will accompany their wealth.
+Many individuals with sudden wealth syndrome may lose their new fortune due to a lack of planning and preparedness for the changes that will accompany their wealth.